People Have Found A Genius Way To Stop Babies From Crying

 Loading…

-Having never had a baby myself, I truly don’t understand the urge to throw cheese at one, however a surprising number of tired parents in the comment section do appear to be completely on board.
+Having never had a baby myself, I truly don’t understand the urge to throw cheese at one, however, a surprising number of tired parents in the comments section do appear to be completely on board.

 The video has been watched over four million times at the time of writing, with reactions ranging from horror to amusement.